godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/overview.md

 ---
 # About Eventsources

   Eventsources in Godspeed framework captures event and allows you to define entry or trigger points of application.
-For ex. the `type: express` eventsource will allow you to expose your application through REST API or a `type: cron` eventsource will allow to schedule a recurring call to a workflow.
+For ex. the `type: express` eventsource will allow you to expose your application through REST API or a `type: cron` eventsource will allow to schedule a recurring call to a function.

   The eventsources listen on the incoming events.
 They process incoming event as per the middleware set by you, including [authentication](../authentication/overview.md).
-Finally, they transform it to Godspeed's standard `GSCloudEvent` object, which is then made available to the event handlers and subsequent child workflows.
+Finally, they transform it to Godspeed's standard `GSCloudEvent` object, which is then made available to the event handlers and subsequent child functions.

   To have a look at supported eventsources and understanding their implementation, refer [Godspeed's gs-plugins mono-repo](https://github.com/godspeedsystems/gs-plugins).
 For ex. **[Kafka](https://github.com/godspeedsystems/gs-plugins/tree/main/plugins/kafka-as-datasource-as-eventsource#godspeed-plugin-kafka-as-datasource-as-eventsource)**